zuphilip/slides-1/skohub-swib19/skohub-swib19.md

 ## Open Educational Resources (OER)
 - various resource types: from task sheets to textbooks to simulations & software
 - anything text-based, audio, video, interactive
-- published on different platforms on the web: video platforms, homepages, slide platforms, wikis, repositories etc.
+- published all over the web: video or slide platforms, homepages, wikis, repositories etc.

 ---

 ## Possible approach
 - set up OER repos
-- upload / re-publish content there
+- ask people to upload / re-publish content there
 - harvest data via OAI-PMH
 - normalize data and index into discovery services
 - tell people where to go for search

 ---